aphuongle95/my_remotion_app/README.md

-# Remotion player with interactive text
+# Remotion Player with Interactive Text

 Welcome to my Remotion project!
-In this project, I created a remotion player, with a text that the user can interact with; e.g. drag or change the text.
-This is part of me refreshing my knowledge about React / Remotion.
+This project features a Remotion player with interactive text that users can drag or edit.
+It serves as a refresher for my knowledge of React and Remotion.

 ## Demo
-Please checkout https://codesandbox.io/s/github/aphuongle95/my_remotion_app to have a preview
+Check out the [live preview](https://codesandbox.io/s/github/aphuongle95/my_remotion_app) on CodeSandbox.

 ## Commands